StatCan/aaw/docs/en/5-Storage/KubeflowVolumes.md

-# Overview
+# Kubeflow Volumes (Disks)

-Disks are the familiar hard drive style file systems you're used to, provided to you from fast solid state drives (SSDs)!
+Kubeflow Volumes are similar in concept to the hard disk drives you are used to on your Windows, Mac or Linux Desktop.
+Kubeflow Volumes are sometimes just called disks and are backed by fast solid state drives (SSDs) under the hood!

-# Setup
+## Setup

 When creating your notebook server, you request disks by adding Data Volumes to your notebook server (pictured below, with go to `Advanced Options`).
 They are automatically mounted at the directory (`Mount Point`) you choose, and serve as a simple and reliable way to preserve data attached to a Notebook Server.

 ![Adding an existing volume to a new notebook server](../images/kubeflow_existing_volume.png)

 <!-- prettier-ignore -->
-??? warning "You pay for all disks you own, whether they're attached to a Notebook Server or not"
+!!!
+Warning "You pay for all disks you own, whether they're attached to a Notebook Server or not."
     As soon as you create a disk, you're [paying](#pricing) for it until it is [deleted](#deleting-disk-storage), even if it's original Notebook Server is deleted.
-See [Deleting Disk Storage](#deleting-disk-storage) for more info
+See [Deleting Disk Storage](#deleting-disk-storage) for more info.

-# Once you've got the basics ...
+## Once you've got the basics...

 When you delete your Notebook Server, your disks **are not deleted**.
 This let's you reuse that same disk (with all its contents) on a new Notebook Server later (as shown above with `Type = Existing` and the `Name` set to the volume you want to reuse).
 If you're done with the disk and it's contents, [delete it](#deleting-disk-storage).